 Valuation Multiples for a Physical Therapy Practice

 Be sure to also check out our post on Valuing a Physical Therapy Practice.
-To better understand how to value your physical therapy practice, schedule your free consultation with Peak Business Valuation, business appraiser Utah.
+To better understand how to value a physical therapy practice, schedule your free consultation with Peak Business Valuation, business appraiser Utah.

 Revenue X Multiple = Value of the Business